h-cel/hamster/README.md

 ## Miscellaneous notes
 - Everything is coded for a **backward** analysis (Where does the heat come from?
 What is the source region of precipitation?).
 Adjustments for a forward analysis can be easily made, but require code changes.
+- Note that, however, flex2traj writes out data in a forward format (startdate --> enddate; but still filtering for the last step, i.e. in a backward manner), but that the time axis is swapped when reading this data in (enddate <-- startdate, see function `readtraj`) for all the remaining analysis steps.
 - Everything is more or less hard-coded for (global) FLEXPART–ERA-Interim simulations with a 6-hourly time step and a maximum of ~2 million parcels.
 Any changes in resolution or input data require code adjustments!
 - The bias correction is currently implemented for the driving ERA-Interim data only (again, using a hard-coded structure of that data).
 This data can, however, be easily substituted with other data sets, but it requires changes in the code.
 - Note that regardless of the sink region size, 'flex2traj' reads in and temporarily stores data from all parcels during the backward analysis time period; in case of 15-day trajectories and 9 variables of interest, this translates to a numpy array with a size of ~ 7.2 GB (62 x 2e6 x 9 x 64 bit).
 For a small sink region with ~13'000 parcels (trajectory array: 62 x 13'000 x 9 x 64 bit ~ 0.5 GB), a total of 10 GB RAM is recommended to safely run flex2traj with a trajectory length of 15 days.